 Athletes must therefore consult the Prohibited List with their prescribing physician before taking a medication to ensure that no prohibited substance is contained in the medication needed.

-An International-Level Athlete whose illness or condition requires treatment with a prohibited substance or method must apply to the WT for a TUE following the WT’s strict TUE application process.
+An International-Level Athlete whose illness or condition requires treatment with a prohibited substance or method must apply to the WT for a TUE following the WT’s strict TUE application procedure.

 The following Athletes shall be considered to be International-Level Athletes for purposes of WT Anti-Doping Rules, and therefore the specific provisions in WT Anti-Doping Rules applicable to International-Level Athletes (as regards Testing but also as regards TUEs, whereabouts information, results management, and appeals) shall apply to such Athletes: